SindarinLang/.github/profile/README.md

 # Sindarin

 [Sindarin](https://github.com/SindarinLang/sindarin/tree/master#readme) is a proof of concept programming language exploring what an ideal syntax might look like.
+It is designed to be a universal transpiler.